alvinj/AsciiDocToHtml/README.md

 installed; I’m not sure about that because I installed Asciidoctor first.

-This project also uses JSoup to clean up the HTML that’s created by AsciidoctorJ.
-AsciidoctorJ includes *a lot* of DIV and SPAN tags and many attributes, and since I don’t want those things — and I can’t see any way to remove them — I remove them with JSoup.
+This project also uses [JSoup](https://jsoup.org/) to clean up the HTML that’s created by AsciidoctorJ.
+AsciidoctorJ does a great job of converting AsciiDoc to HTML, but its HTML includes *a lot* of DIV and SPAN tags and many attributes, and since I don’t want those things — and I can’t see any way to remove them — I remove them with JSoup.